 Prior to completing your application, you should meet with your Campus Representative at your college.
 On the basis of the campus nomination process, each of the twelve participating colleges may nominate up to four candidates to be considered by the Citywide Selection Panel.

 The following application link (MS Word) can be used to complete your internal school application.
-Finalists will be asked to provide this same information in the form of our online application which is expected to open up to finalists in mid-January.
+Finalists will be asked to provide this same information in the form of our online application which is expected to open up to finalists in late-January.